PoyBoi/AynAssg/path.md

     - [ ] Load the above details into the pictures (check civit.ai)
 15. [ ] Show save location
     - [ ] Make a save folder logic, checks for exist
-16. [ ] Try adding a progress loading bar
+16. [x] Try adding a progress loading bar
+17. [x] Check how to change the sampler